Birkenhead: Commerce

-Birkenhead Market was first established on what is now the site of Birkenhead Town Hall, between Chester Street and Hamilton Street, on 10 July 1835.

-An increase in the town's population by 1841 led to the opening on 11 July 1845 of a much expanded market on a larger site nearby.
+Birkenhead's first market was established in 1835 in a purpose-built building in Hamilton Street near its junction with Market Street.
+This building also contained the town hall, commissioners' offices and a lock-up.
+It is often said that the first market was opened on the site of the later town hall in Hamilton Square.
+This is untrue.
+In fact, part of the eastern side of Hamilton Square was deliberately left empty until 1887, when the main town hall was built on that designated site.
+The Hamilton Square town hall site was never used as a market, despite that myth being propagated in many accounts of Birkenhead's history, including official sources.
+The large market hall which was a famous feature of Birkenhead was built behind the original market, along Albion Street, opening in July 1845.
 This market hall was built by Fox, Henderson & Co, who later built The Crystal Palace.

 Michael Marks, of Marks & Spencer, opened one of his first seven 'Penny Bazaar' stalls here during the 1880s.
 On 31 January 2018, Marks & Spencer announced the closure of their store, in the town centre of Birkenhead, happening in April.

 During the 1970s, the commercial centre of the town was redeveloped around the principal shopping area of Grange Road.
 Following two fires at the expanded Birkenhead Market in 1969 and 1974, it was moved to new premises adjoining the Grange Shopping Precinct development in 1977.
 Commercial expansion continued in the early 1990s when the Pyramids Shopping Centre was opened.
 The previous market site has been redeveloped with the construction of two office buildings, primarily to house Land Registry and Department for Work and Pensions offices.